joonarafael/visualpathfinder/documentation/user_manual.md

 - Exit: Close the tab.

-- View Map Source as PNG (opens in a new tab): Display the virtual map as a PNG image.
+- View Map Source as PNG (opens in a new tab): Display the complete virtual map as a PNG image.
 It is scaled down to be seen at once.

 - Run Algorithms: Generates first a random start point and a random end point, then runs all 3 algorithms one after the other.
 Results will update once every algorithm is finished.